 Mental health in the working environment is becoming an increasingly important subject and is now discussed as a key dimension of occupational safety and health protection.

 This growing prominence is down to various developments: on the one hand, there are an increasing number of diagnoses in the area of mental and behavioural disorders.
 This relates to both the number of sick days and the number of individuals entering early retirement.
 On the other hand, mental demands at work are evolving due to the changing working environment.
 There are a growing number of activities that involve cognitive, information-processing or emotional requirements.
 Workers themselves are also experiencing an increase in mental load.

 Humane work design helps to prevent mental health issues and preserves mental health and performance.
 This area is therefore becoming one of the key challenges for occupational safety and health protection.

-The combined research activities of the BAuA aim to support the public and political discussion by providing reliable scientific knowledge.
+BAuA's combined research activities aim to support the public and political discussion by providing reliable scientific knowledge.
 On this basis, the institute contributes to providing accurate information to the public.